 TGbe editor: Please change the 10th paragraph as follows:

-A VHT MU PPDU, S1G MU PPDU, HE MU PPDU, and EHT MU PPDU do not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response if the immediate response is carried in a PPDU that is not an HE TB PPDU and is not an EHT TB PPDU.
+A VHT MU PPDU, S1G MU PPDU, HE MU PPDU, and EHT MU PPDU do not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response if the immediate response is carried in a PPDU that is not an HE TB PPDU (18005)or an EHT TB PPDU.
 An HE MU PPDU and an EHT MU PPDU can carry more than one A-MPDU each of which contains one or more MPDUs soliciting an immediate response if the immediate response is carried in an HE TB PPDU or an EHT TB PPDU.